Stephen Yokich: UAW presidency

 Stephen Yokich was elected President of the UAW in 1994.

 He led the union out on a 54-day strike against General Motors in 1998 that the news media characterized as "bitter."
 It was one of five UAW strikes against the automaker that year.
 Yokich agreed that neither side came out ahead after the strike but defended his decision.
 "We had to strike to get what we already negotiated, and the burden on the employees and the community and everybody else was unreasonable."
 Yokich also ended a six-year strike against Caterpillar which saved the contract but led to major concessions and givebacks.

 He was re-elected in 1998, and retired in 2002.
 During his tenure in office, he placed a greater emphasis on negotiating good contracts than on getting the union involved in national politics.
 He also insisted on a provision in all UAW automotive industry contracts which made federal elections a holiday for UAW members (so they could vote).
 David Cole, Director of the Center for Automotive Research, said Yokich accomplished two major tasks during his three terms as president of the UAW: First, he improved the union's relationship with General Motors and allowed Chrysler to downsize (helping to save the company).
 Second, he lengthened the union's contracts with the Big Three automakers to four years from three.
 The Detroit Free Press cited his push to organize workers in casinos, health care, higher education, and other groups outside the automotive industry as his greatest accomplishment.

 Death

 Yokich began suffering from coronary artery disease in the last few years of his life.
 Yokich suffered a stroke at his home in Detroit on Thursday, August 15, 2002.
 He was admitted to St. John Hospital, and died at 9:45 A.M. the following day.

 He married the former Tekla Baumgartner.
 The couple had a son and daughter, and lived in St. Clair Shores, Michigan.
 His mother, wife, and children survived him.
+His daughter Tracey A. Yokich was a Michigan Legislator, and is currently (as of 2024) a judge on the Circuit court located in Macomb County, Michigan.